 We believe that the reasoning that is required for soccer should be responsive.
 Our robots must react quickly, making a non-optimized but appropriate decision.
 This is a trade-off between timing and quality.
 The robot behavior is implemented as a set of executable skills.
 These skills have dedicated responsibilities and effectively run parallel.
-A finite state machine (FSM) controls the highest-level states of the robot.
+A finite state machine (FSM) controls the highestlevel states of the robot.
 The FSM decides when and which transition is made.
 When a transition is made the set of skills that are relevant for that state are made active.
-Our robot planner is a variation of the visibility graph [11], which was used on the first general purpose mobile robot Shakey [12], fitted for the soccer domain.
-Heuristic functions can be applied on the edges of the created visibility graph (robot planner).
-Via these heuristics the opponents can be avoided, while maintaining distance to the field boundaries.
-By restricting the edges towards the target and additional heuristics the approach angle of the ball can be influenced.
-Also, the robot's own velocity vector can be taken into consideration.
-Via constraint-based optimization the best path is determined.
-The result of the robot planner is a list of x-y points.
-This describes a rough path.
-The rough path is used by a movement skill, which smooths the path and takes velocity and acceleration constraints into account.
-The skill then sends velocity set-points to the motion system of the robot.
-Rotation skills can in the meantime perform orientation of the robot while driving.
-We are using a heuristic based team planner, which uses the robot planner to calculate for every available player a path to an objective, until no players are available.
+We are using a heuristic based team planner, which calculates for every available player a path to an objective, until no players are available.
 The team planner combines dynamic role assignment and strategic positioning.
 The dynamic role assignment is made more robust by taking previous assignments into account and allowing some hysteresis.
-The Robot Sports Team uses RTDB [13] to exchange and synchronize data between team players, which results in a fast and accurate shared world model.
-A major change in the team behavior is the change from zone defense to a man-to-man defense.
-For this feature it is required to select the most dangerous opponent to be defended.
-The algorithm to determine this opponent, is inspired by the paper on Prioritized Role Assignment for Marking [14].
+The Robot Sports Team uses RTDB [11] to exchange and synchronize data between team players, which results in a fast and accurate shared world model.